3manuek/RDS_HIPAA_FTS/article.md

 In order to avoid to be redundant, please follow the steps of the [pgcrypto documentation](http://www.postgresql.org/docs/9.4/static/pgcrypto.html).

-Let's create the keys table:
+Let's create the keys table.
+This step is entirely a way to facilitate the process explained in the current article and is totally a non-recommendable production
+practice:

 ```
 CREATE TABLE keys (